 You must accept the offer as real however this does not mean compliance.
 As described above an offer In a very reductionist sense accepting, is saying yes.
 YES is the most repeated truism of improv comedy.
 However from a teaching stand point yes is fraught with challenges.
 Yes does not actually mean yes all the time.
 Yes is a simplification of acceptance.
 We use yes and exercises all the time.
 They are essential, however when a scene partner gives an offer you need not say yes, but you must accept the offer as real.

 So if a character asks another character to carry out a deplorable act the act can be accepted as real but met with a resounding “fuck off.”

+Your first reaction is right and will be accepted.
 So many of us are denied our dreams and ideas.
-We spend a lot time second guessing and weighing cost and benefit with so much of what we do in the mundane world.
-When improvising on stage we can enjoy commitment to our idea.
+We spend a lot of time second guessing and weighing cost and benefit with so much of what we do in the mundane world.
+When improvising on stage we should enjoy full commitment to our idea.
 Our first idea.

 Commit to your response to the offer.
 Trust yourself.
 Don’t judge yourself.
 Don’t edit yourself.
 Commit does not mean huge, or zany, it means believe in your idea.
 Your idea is worth committing to.
 Your first idea is worth committing to.
 That idea can be quiet, gentle, loud, but it is the best idea in the world and you and your team are behind it.